Kirstie Alley Dead at 71 - E! Online

 Kirstie was "surrounded by her closest family and fought with great strength, leaving us with a certainty of her never-ending joy of living and whatever adventures lie ahead," her children wrote.
 "As iconic as she was on screen, she was an even more amazing mother and grandmother."

-After thanking the staff at Moffit Cancer Center in Florida for their care, True and Lillie reflected on Kirstie's legacy.
+After thanking the staff at Moffitt Cancer Center in Florida for their care, True and Lillie reflected on Kirstie's legacy.

 "Our mother's zest and passion for life, her children, grandchildren and her many animals, not to mention her eternal joy of creating," they said, "were unparalleled and leave us inspiring to live life to the fullest just as she did."

+Kirstie had her breakout role playing Rebecca Howe in NBC's Cheers from 1987 to 1993, which won her an Emmy and Golden Globe Award.

-The Emmy and Golden Globe winner was known for her roles in Veronica's Closet, Look Who's Talking, Drop Dead Gorgeous and more.
+Over her career, she became known for her roles in Veronica's Closet, Look Who's Talking, It Takes Two, Drop Dead Gorgeous, Scream Queens and more.

+Kirstie also ventured in competition TV with Dancing With the Stars in 2011, Celebrity Big Brother in 2018 and The Masked Singer this year, being unmasked as Baby Mammoth in April.